xZeroW/fictional-dollop/docs/game_systems_plan.md

 Problems to solve:

 - The design requires persistent safe inventory across runs.
-- Death should destroy temporary inventory but not safe inventory.
+- Death should destroy unbanked run inventory but not safe inventory.
 - Bank capacity should create meaningful choices.
 - Extraction should be a strategic decision, not an automatic process.